mkorpar/swsharp/README.md

         return 0;
     }

-On linux systems this code can be compiled with:
+This code can be compiled with:

-    nvcc simple.c -I include/ -L lib/ -l swsharp -l pthread
+    nvcc simple.c -I include/ -L lib/ -l swsharp -l pthread -o simple

+And the executable can be run with:

+    ./simple input1.fasta input2.fasta

 ## NOTES